Seven Principles For Managing Contractors

 Regular monitoring will help ensure that the project runs smoothly without any unexpected surprises or delays.

-Managing contractors can be challenging but it doesn’t have to be difficult if you follow these basic principles.
-By clearly communicating your expectations upfront, regularly monitoring progress, and ensuring all necessary training has been completed, you can rest assured knowing that your projects are running smoothly and safely with minimal risk of accidents or delays.
+you can rest assured knowing that your projects are running smoothly and safely with minimal risk of accidents or delays.

-Following these simple rules will go a long way towards keeping your business running efficiently while maintaining a safe workplace environment for everyone involved!
+Following these simple rules will go a long way towards keeping your business running efficiently while maintaining a safe workplace environment for everyone involved.

 Author Laura Fitzgerald